2sic/2sxc/ToSIC_SexyContent/Docs-Generator/specs/cms/views.md

 ---
-uid: Concepts.Views
+uid: Specs.Cms.Views
 ---
-# Concept: Views
+# Views and Templates

 Views are what the user will see - and contains things like Html, CSS, Javascript and data from the content.